mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Whenever you summon a minion (including this one) on the opponent's side of the field, it gains +1⚔️/+1❤️.

 name:     Winterblade
 text:     Your General gains +2⚔️.
-Enemy minions damaged by your General are Stunned.
+Enemy minions damaged by your General are **Stunned**.

 name:     Wintertide
 text:     Summon three 2⚔️/2❤️ Vespyr Winter Maerids on any column.